Alfredo-Carlon/BriefNativeJavaInstrument/examples/simpleObjectCreation_v2.0/README.md

 	pointer sent to say_hello.
 This may not be accurate because two threads may share the same JNIEnv address if one executes after the other's deallocation.

+	For the momment anonymous and reflection generated classes are not tagged.
+	It seems the tagging strategy does not work with this type of classes.
+	However the calling to sayHello does work if performed without a tag.

+	At the end the native agent writes a file with the recorded actions.

+	For more interesting outputs, DaCapo test suite can be instrumented :)